Naghraj/ansible-dse/README.md

      dserepouser: 'user'
      dserepopass: 'pass'

-    if necessary replace these with your internal and external net device names
+    replace the listen_interface, broadcast_interface and rpc_interface with the required net device names
+     listen_interface: 'eth1'
-     external_int: 'eth0'
+     broadcast_interface: 'eth0'
-     internal_int: 'eth1'
+     rpc_interface: 'eth1'

+    for multi-region deployments, broadcast_interface must be set to a reachable interface from the other regions

     JMX is not currently enabled in the code but here for future use
      jmxuser: cassandra